-DO NOT HOLD IN HAND.
-USE ONLY UNDER CLOSE ADULT SUPERVISION.
-FOR OUTDOOR USE ONLY.
 PUSH SPIKE FIRMLY INTO SOFT GROUND.

 MAKE SURE LAUNCHER TUBE WILL NOT FALL OVER.

 CAREFULLY READ THE WARNING ON EACH INDIVIDUAL ROMAN CANDLE BEFORE USE.
 PLACE ROMAN CANDLE INSIDE LAUNCHER TUBE.

 POINT AWAY FROM PEOPLE OR FLAMMABLE MATERIAL.
-LIGHT FUSE AND GET AWAY.

-4-1.1 All consumer fireworks must comply with certain regulations promulgated by Department United States the of regulations Transportation. govern These fireworks approval of for shipment, construction and testing of their shipping containers, and the marking and labeling of the containers.
+4-1.1 All consumer fireworks must comply with certain regulations promulgated by Department United States the regulations Transportation. govern These fireworks approval for shipment, construction and testing of their shipping containers, and the marking and labeling of the containers.